28 Up Against the Wall

 ‘Rub a dub dub, where is my tub?’
 I once asked the German mechanics in the store room, while looking for my pail.
 I received the reply: ‘Hey Diddle Diddle!
 Right here in the middle!’

-‘You’re like one of us when it comes to cleanliness’, one told me.
+‘You’re like one of us when it comes to cleanliness’, one told me. ‘ A quick once-over with your broom and we’ve got an immaculate room.’

-“Let everyone sweep in front of his own door, and the whole world will be clean,” I said, quoting from Johann Wolfgang Goethe.
+‘Let everyone sweep in front of his own door, and the whole world will be clean,’ I said, quoting from Johann Wolfgang Goethe.
 ‘I clean up our own mess here and keep my nose out of other people’s business.’

 The officers complimented me on my thoroughness and white glove spotlessness.
 ‘The state in which our unit is left is the best possible test of the efficiency of regimental officers.
 It is on such matters that the reputation of a battalion and its commander rests,’ said one.
 ‘Our’s suffered following the performance of Major Mophead, your predecessor.’